Methylation: What It Is & Why It Matters

 Methylation is a natural biochemical process that is constantly occurring within the cells of your body.
 Chemically speaking, it's the transfer of one “methyl group”— a carbon atom and three hydrogen atoms (CH3) — from one molecule to another.
 This may not seem like a big deal, but it's the switch that triggers many other important chemical processes in your body.
 If your methylation process isn't functioning well, it can affect your mental health, reproductive health, heart health, detox processes, and even gene expression.
 Pretty big deal!

-Your methylation process is influenced by your nutrition, as well as your genes.
-Certain key nutrients are needed to activate healthy methylation, particularly the B complex vitamins, as well as magnesium and zinc.
-With our busy lifestyles and nutrient-depleted foods, it’s easy to run a little short on these nutrients -- especially if you are vegan, since B vitamins are found mostly in animal-based foods.
-As we get older, it also gets more difficult to absorb certain nutrients from food -- particularly B12, a crucial vitamin for methylation.
+First, your body needs certain key nutrients to activate healthy methylation — particularly the B complex vitamins, as well as magnesium and zinc.
+With our busy lifestyles and nutrient-depleted foods, it’s easy to run a little short on these nutrients — especially if you are vegan, since B vitamins are found mostly in animal-based foods.
+As we get older, it also gets more difficult to absorb certain nutrients from food — particularly B12, a crucial vitamin for methylation.

 But it gets more complicated: in order for your body to use B vitamins to activate methylation, it must first convert those B vitamins into their active form.
 And thanks to a fairly common genetic variation, not all of us can make this conversion very well.
 At least 30% of the American population has a variation in the MTHFR gene, which affects their ability to convert folate (B9) into its active form and to break down homocysteine in the body.
 These people can end up with high levels of homocysteine and low levels of important B vitamins.1